gitsingularity/gatsby-starter-scientist/src/markdown/opportunities.md

-There are several ways that members can help stimulate the growth of thesingularity.eth |
+There are several ways that members can help stimulate the growth of thesingularity.eth which of course in-turn, help all energies which benefit from such growth |

 ### technology guild